Scientific: Leucaena retusa

 Sunset 12-13

-Landscape Use: Accent, small tree for patios and residential landscapes, background screen, xeric and oasis landscape design themes
+Landscape Use: Accent, small tree for patios and residential landscapes, background screen, xeric and oasis landscape design themes.

-Flowers & fruits: Many terminal one-inch golden yellow pincushion flowers, fruit a brown, elongated flat pod.
+Flowers & Fruits: Many terminal one-inch golden yellow pincushion flowers, fruit a brown, elongated flat pod.

-Seasonal color: Flowers during early spring.
+Seasonal Color: Flowers during early spring.

-Temperature: Tolerant, hardy to 5oF
+Temperature: Tolerant, hardy to 5oF.

 Light: Full sun

-Soil: Well drained a must
+Soil: Well drained soils are necessary.

-Watering: Only some supplemental water during summer
+Watering: Only some supplemental water during summer.

 Pruning: Elevate canopy base for this small tree, may require no pruning if used as a background screening plant.